 Attributable transaction costs are recognised in consolidated statement of profit or loss as incurred.
-Financial assets at fair value through profit or loss are measured at fair value and changes therein, which takes into account any dividend income, are recognised in consolidated statement of profit or loss.
+Financial assets at fair value through profit or loss are measured at fair value and changes therein, are recognised in consolidated statement of profit or loss.